jhuapl-bio/GE-Workshop-Sandbox/Advanced_Metagenomics.md

 OpenJDK 64-Bit Server VM Homebrew (build 20.0.1, mixed mode, sharing)
 ```

+Please note that the version may vary based on what you've installed.
+In my case I've installed v20 but you may see v11 or later

 2. Unix Environment (WSL2 see above for Windows Users)